 Degrees and Certifications:

 Christopher Lewis began his educational career in Madison City Schools as a 7th and 8th grade collaborative teacher at Discovery Middle School.
 Mr. Lewis spent the next 5 years as a collaborative teacher 9th-12th grade at Bob Jones High School.
-He spent the next two years as a collaborative teacher in Huntsville City Schools.
-Currently, Mr. Lewis serves as the Vice-Principal of R. A. Hubbard High School, in the Lawrence County Schools System.
+He then spent two years as a high school collaborative teacher in Huntsville City Schools.
+Currently, Mr. Lewis is currently serving as the Vice-Principal of R. A. Hubbard High School, in the Lawrence County Schools System.

 His educational experiences have afforded him the opportunity to collaborate with a diverse group of people to meet the common goal of increasing student achievement and well-being.
 His educational philosophy is based on his uncompromising belief that all students can learn, given a positive learning environment, strong and knowledgeable leadership, a committed and focused educational team, and an encouraging and supportive community.
 All of which the Lawrence County School System possesses.